minecraftforum/rules/rules/global/rules.markdown

     Please do not reply to extremely old threads unless you are continuing substantial discussion of the topic.
 Contentless bumps which add very little to the discussion will be removed.

+* __Post Blacklists__

+    Do not post IGN's, IP's or gamertags within ban/grief/warn threads.
+These blacklists have been used in the past to hurt innocent people.

 ### Illegal Activity